oreostillcare/PROJECT-1/README.md

-this is my first personal project as complete beginner.
+this is my first personal project as complete beginner..